Happytreat/MeloSpace/content/blog/testing-context-manager/index.md

 ---
-title: "NOTE: Testing Python3 Context Managers"
+title: "Testing Python3 Context Managers"
 date: "2020-09-14T22:12:03.284Z"
 description: "Python3 Context managers are beneficial tools for resource handling that involves locks and files.
-However, it might not be straightforward to test/mock.
-This post serve as a personal note on testing context managers and their async counterparts using `unittest` module."
+However, it might not be straightforward to test/mock..."
 ---

 Python3 Context managers are beneficial tools for resource handling that involves locks and files.
 A common context manager is the in-built `open` function.
 Despite their benefits, context managers might not be straightforward to test/mock.